PreciousChicken/vim-groff-viewer/README.md

 # vim-groff-zathura
-A vim plugin for displaying Groff files in the Zathura document viewer.
+A beta version of a vim plugin for displaying Groff files in the Zathura document viewer.